-4.7 Effects on ability to drive and use machines
+Effects on ability to drive and use machines

-Oxycodone may impair the ability to drive and use machines.
 Oxycodone may modify patients' reactions to a varying extent depending on the dosage and individual susceptibility.
 Therefore patients should not drive or operate machinery, if affected.

-4.8 Undesirable effects
+Undesirable effects

 Adverse drug reactions are typical of full opioid agonists.
-Tolerance and dependence may occur (see section 4.4).
+Tolerance and dependence may occur (see Tolerance and Dependence, below).
 Constipation may be prevented with an appropriate laxative.
 If nausea or vomiting are troublesome, oxycodone may be combined with an antiemetic.